rust-lang/rust-project-goals/src/2024h2/async.md

-## Bringing the Async Rust experience closer to parity with sync Rust
+## Bring the Async Rust experience closer to parity with sync Rust

 | Metadata    |                            |
 | ----------- | -------------------------- |